Bankoga/golem/docs/short_stories/walking_the_way.md

 Glimly lit gloom that grew darker and darker
 For each way I wandered
 It was not the way
+Every day
-Every day, a new way
+A new way
 Faster
-Faster
+Faster Faster
 I sought in vain
 Way after Way did I throw away
-All hopes of finding of The Way
+All hopes of finding

+sign of The Way

 Only when I had nowhere left to wowander
 When all had been lost

 Freedom was found

 My Way revealed

 For My Way is not The Way
 Even though it is

 Now in the dark I wander
 No longer alone
 For I am on my way